jkrh/kvms/README.md

 SHORT TERM TODO
 ----------------
 1) Memory pressure testing
-2) Make quest system registers immutable
+2) Make guest system registers immutable
-3) Hardened guest config
+3) Hardened / versatile guest config and patches.
+We need guest configs and patches for various use cases.
+XHCI USB emulation support currently is one big hack (works but is insecure).
 4) Migration support
 5) Finish android hardware support (32bit environment goes SIGILL)
 6) Add locking mechanism for guest specific EL2 mappings that are not allowed